 Contemplation has a lot of crossover with meditation.
 There are a number of contemplative practices that look similar.

-Contemplative meditation is a type of meditation that involves thinking deeply about a particular topic or concept.
+What is contemplative meditation, for example?
+Contemplation meditation is a form of mindfulness meditation that involves thinking deeply about a particular topic or concept.

 The purpose of contemplative meditation is to allow the mind to explore a topic or idea in more depth, and to understand it better.